Documents to help you prepare to migrate your Atlassian server products.

 Code review experience

 We’re also working hard to create more parity between our server and cloud products with features like enforced merge checks, task creation, to-do lists, and side-by-side diff view.
-Check out the Recent Releases and Upcoming Feature Investments table for more information.
+Check out the Bitbucket Cloud roadmap to stay informed about other features and improvements and when they’ll be available.

 Bitbucket Pipelines is CI/CD for Bitbucket Cloud that’s built into the UI and sits alongside your repositories.
 When using Pipelines to deploy your code, application, or artifacts, Bitbucket provides you with the status of your deployment environments, and visibility over each environment's code changes.
 You can also configure your deployment environments so only specific branches or admins can deploy to them.
 Learn more about setting up and monitoring deployments in Bitbucket Pipelines.